soniacweb/potterworld/README.md

 # Wins

-- My biggest win was incorporating the `Sorting Hat` page for th novelty of it.
+- My biggest win was incorporating the `Sorting Hat` page for the novelty of it all.

 - I like the overall look of the app.
 We wanted to stick with old-school looking illustrations, a nod to the books rather than the movies.

 - Retrieving different types of data from the API and exploring it using different combination of urls.
 The excercise helped me better understand how APIs work.
 Explored the use of Bulma, and CSS animation combination.

 # Challenges